The Many Benefits of Grass Fed Whey Protein

 Glutathione is involved in eliminating carcinogens within your body and maintaining immune function against tumor growth.
 Low glutathione levels are associated with a higher risk of many cancers.

 Low levels of glutathione have been demonstrated in neurodegenerative diseases like multiple sclerosis, Alzheimer’s, Parkinson’s and ALS (Lou Gehrig’s disease).
+Regular use of grass fed whey protein powder may help lower your risk of developing these conditions.

 Your liver is the main detoxification organ of your body, has very high concentrations of glutathione and is involved in numerous biochemical detoxification pathways.
 Poor glutathione production may reduce your liver’s ability to deal with the many toxins in our processed foods and modern environment.